Last Updated on March 30, 2023 / Recruitment

 Special thanks to Lisa Johnson, CIR, and Samantha Osborne Kelly for contributing to this HR Question of the Week.

-Recruitment is more than just placing an ad in the newspaper.
+Recruitment is more than just posting a job ad.
 It takes a targeted message, the right sources, and lots of follow-up.
 But recruiting doesn’t have to take up all of your time and money!
 Our team at Strategic HR knows what it takes to attract, hire, and retain the best employees.
 Check out our Outsourced Recruitment page to learn more or contact us for recruiting help!